microbecode/Score-Milk-token/README.md

 # Configuration

 The token (MilkToken.sol) needs to be configured upon deployment.
 The following arguments need to be given to the token upon deployment:
-- uint256 initialAmount: the initial amount of tokens to create upon deployment
+- uint256 `initialAmount`: the initial amount of tokens to create upon deployment
-- uint256 cap: the maximum amount of tokens that can exist
+- uint256 `cap`: the maximum amount of tokens that can exist
-- string name: name for the token
+- string `name`: name for the token
-- string symbol: symbol for the token (shorthand for the name)
+- string `symbol`: symbol for the token (shorthand for the name)

 The token has 18 decimal places.

+## Deployment

+As mentioned above the contracts can't be deployed to Tron network with the accompanied configurations.
+New Tron-specific configurations are needed.

+Probably the hardest thing to configure is the amount of tokens needed.
+If, for example, the maximum amount of tokens users see is 100 million then the contract can't be simply deployed with `initialAmount` of 100 million.
+The token has 18 decimal places so you need to deploy the token with 100 000 000 * (10 ^ 18) as `initialAmount`.
+You can read more about this distinction for example here: https://ethereum.stackexchange.com/a/72481/31933